 Organisers are individuals who coordinate CLASS events.
 Organisers must be approved by a unanimous vote of the BOT.
 Appointment to the BOT also qualifies an individual as an organiser.
 After approval, a potential new organiser may accept the role in writing within six months.
 If more than six months elapse, another approval vote must be taken.
 Once approved, an organiser may be removed by a majority vote of the BOT.

 Responsibilities* of organisers, for the events they are organising, include:

 - Approval of event budgeting, along with the bursar and owner.

 - Providing owner with text and other required details for event posting.

 - Making every effort to ensure individuals banned by the BOT do not attend events.

-- Note: in addition to individuals banned by the BOT, organisers may refuse admission to any additional individuals at their discretion.
-The owner should be informed of anyone refused admission to the event if the organiser wishes for the BOT to consider banning the individual from all CLASS events.
+- In addition to individuals banned by the BOT, organisers may refuse admission to any additional individuals at their discretion.
+The owner should be informed of anyone refused admission to the event, and should be notified if the organiser wishes for the BOT to consider banning the individual from all CLASS events.